lauraeschooley/train/README.md

 _ _ _

-* Type in the Train Name, Destination, the time the train leaves, the frequency it runs, and push submit.
+* Type in the Train Name, Destination, the time the train arrives, the frequency it runs, and push submit.

 * Once you push the submit button, the train information will show above in the train schedule.
-It will show the exact time it leaves and how long till the next time it runs.
+It will show the exact time it arrives and how long till the next time it runs.